quang14github/FX-1-Minute-Data/README.md

 ## Data specification

 This repository contains:

-- A dataset of all the FX prices (1-minute data) from 2000, in Generic ASCII.
+- A dataset of 10 FX pairs (1-minute data) from 2000, in Generic ASCII.
-   - More than 66 FX pairs
-- Contains some commodities:
-   - WTI/USD = WEST TEXAS INTERMEDIATE in USD
-   - BCO/USD = BRENT CRUDE OIL in USD
-- Contains some indexes:
-   - SPX/USD = S&P 500 in USD
-   - JPX/JPY = NIKKEI 225 in JPY
-   - NSX/USD = NASDAQ 100 in USD
-   - FRX/EUR = FRENCH CAC 40 in EUR
-   - UDX/USD = US DOLLAR INDEX in USD
-   - UKX/GBP = FTSE 100 in GBP
-   - GRX/EUR = DAX 30 in EUR
-   - AUX/AUD = ASX 200 in AUD
-   - HKX/HKD = HAN SENG in HKD
-E   - TX/EUR = EUROSTOXX 50 in EUR
 - A set of functions to download the historical prices yourself.

 All the data is retrieved from: http://www.histdata.com/

-Any file in a dataset is zipped and contains:
-- a CSV (semicolon separated file).
+All files in a dataset are CSV (semicolon separated file).
-- a status report (containing some meta data such as gaps).

 Any CSV file looks like this: